 Since grant-writing is a time-consuming process, we encourage you to review our criteria carefully and be sure your request falls within our guidelines.
 We cannot fund every request and may need to decline worthwhile projects for various reasons—availability of funds at a given time may be the reason, as opposed to the validity of the request.

-Finally, we urge you to help us spread the word about the Foundation, so that we can improve our industry awareness, build our fundraising support and increase our capacity to fund worthy educational efforts.
+Finally, we urge you to help us spread the word about the Dairy's Foundation, so that we can improve our industry awareness, build our fundraising support and increase our capacity to fund worthy educational efforts.